 “Faith, did I ever tell you…” Jillian rubbed her eyes.
 “I think I’m trans?”

 Jillian took another puff.
-After coughing she clarified: “My first memory was a nightmare.
-In the nightmare I was a man; I know because I was nude.
-I was in a desert near a mountain with a fox, and a monster ate us.
+After coughing, she clarified: “My first memory was a nightmare.
+In the nightmare I was nude and had a dong.
+I was in a desert near a red mountain with a white fox, and a monster ate us.
 I’ve never talked about it, but I still feel male, through and through.”

 “Jay,” said Jay.